tourlbr/ts-assessment/README.md

 * **convertAnnotation**:  Converts the input Annotation into a ConvertedAnnotation.
 The children of the ConvertedAnnotation needs to be **sorted by index**.
 The `ìndex` is the startIndex of the first index of the list of indices, namely `indices[0].startIndex`.
 In case it's a group (indices = []), take the earliest index of the converted children.
 * **sortEntities**: Sorts the entities based on name.
 * **sortAnnotations**: Sorts the annotations based on the index of ConvertedAnnotation.
+* You can change every function (name, arguments, typings, etc) in `src/todo.ts` as you want.
+The code that is present is just to give you an indication where you need to head to.

 `src/input.json`: This is the payload we send to clients too.